-With just 15 minutes of prep time, this Easy Slow Cooker Sausage Casserole is packed with sausages, potatoes, beans & veggies all in a rich tomato sauce, making it a super tasty midweek meal bursting with flavour!
+With just 15 minutes of prep time, this Easy Slow Cooker Sausage & Bean Casserole is packed with sausages, potatoes, beans & veggies all in a rich tomato sauce, making it a super tasty midweek meal bursting with flavour!

 Want to Save This Recipe?